Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 ## 📖 What is this, exactly?

-Modern updates to the official Home Assistant WLED integration mandate WebSocket support.
+Modern updates to the official Home Assistant WLED integration requires WebSocket support.
 ESP8266 boards with limited memory (1MB/2MB) cannot run newer WLED firmware and are permanently stuck on **v0.13.x**.
-Because v0.13 handles WebSockets poorly, these controllers stopped working in Home Assistant.
+Because v0.13 handles WebSockets poorly, these controllers stopped working in Home Assistant, and v0.14 became the minimum requirement.

-**WLED Revive** fixes this by reverting to WLED's stable local HTTP API.
+**WLED Revive** fixes this by reverting to WLED's stable local HTTP API, reviving your old v0.13.x controllers.

 *(Note: This integration also functions as a fallback for newer WLED controllers experiencing WebSocket instability.)*